-"It cannot be improved.
+"It cannot he improved.
 Improved prisons would cost more than all that is being now spent on the people's education, and would lay a still heavier burden on the people."

-"The shortcomings of the penitentiary system in nowise invalidate the law itself," Rogozhinsky continued again, without heeding his brotherin-law.
+"The shortcomings of the penitentiary system in nowise invalidate the law itself," Rogozhinsky continued again, without heeding his brother-in-law.